dgamma3/ResourcesForCompetencies/Competencies/Growing-People.md

 - Demonstrates initiative in professional self development.
 - Recognises achievements

 Example Tasks Perfomed
+- Actively participates in Xero-In's
+- Able to provide constructive feedback and responds positively to feedback received
+- Promoted and utilised career development tools

 ### Resources
 - [Mindtools Quiz - How well do you develop your people](https://www.mindtools.com/community/pages/article/team-development.php)

 ## Level 3

+Inspires a small group of people and actively encourages them to do the best work of their lives

 ### What it looks like

 Example Behaviours and Skills
 - Discusses paths, and creates plans for personal and professional growth
 - Helps others learn from experience and development initiatives.
-Recommends readings, trainings and other resources.
+Recommends readings, training and other resources.
 - Continually acquires and applies new knowledge and learning to improve job performance.
 - Provides constructive feedback to others.

+Example Tasks Perfomed
+- Xero-In's are held on a regular basis with goals and development plans actively being worked on
+- Actively participated in knowledge sharing
+- Assessed potential and performance of team members

 ### Resources
 - [Kate Heddleston - Criticism and Ineffective Feedback](https://kateheddleston.com/blog/criticism-and-ineffective-feedback)
 - [Phin Barnes - 23 Tools to Make Your Feedback Meaningful](http://firstround.com/review/23-Tools-to-Make-Feedback-Meaningful/)

 ## Level 4

+Manages interactions and processes between groups, promoting best practices and setting a positive example

 ### What it looks like